“I have too many antioxidants”, said no one ever.

 TeaZen products are one-part nature, one-part science.
 It’s the perfect blend.

 TeaZen launches with 6 products – each a robust concentrate brimming with goodness.
 The “hero” ingredient in all of the products is a proprietary green tea extract called EGCG (epigallocatechin gallate or epigallocatechin-3-gallate), which is a kick ass, immune-boosting antioxidant.
-Every 2-ounce bottle contains 60 servings – and, every one-milliliter (1 ml) serving contains 100 milligrams (100 mg) of green tea extract standardized to 50 mg of EGCG.
+Every 2-ounce bottle contains 60 servings – and, every one-milliliter (1 ml) serving contains 100 milligrams (100 mg) of green tea supplement standardized to 50 mg of EGCG.

 As if that wasn’t exciting enough, there’s more…

 We’ve enhanced each product with scientifically-backed natural herbs and botanicals to further the advantages of green tea in addressing health-targeted benefits:

 At TeaZen, you could say we’ve become obsessed with all the cool things that functional herbs and botanicals do — seriously life-changing stuff.
 After enough research that would bore even the most studious nutritionist, we have been able to create a line of green tea supplements that positively affect different aspects of health and wellness.
 TeaZen is the original smarTEAplant™ technology.

 TeaZen is an all-natural product free of calories, caffeine, sugar, gluten, sodium, artificial ingredients, and preservatives.
 Be free, tea!
 TeaZen is sweetened with a unique, great-tasting, sweetening system.
 And, check this out, TeaZen does not need to be refrigerated and has a 3-year shelf-life.
 Booyah!

 Simply add a serving to any beverage of your choice, stir, and enjoy!